Disabled Woman Needs an MS Service Dog

 There are many ways to train dogs, but the method I've chosen is to use positive reinforcement rather than forceful methods such as prong collars, choke chains or e-collars.

 This is a new world for me.
-I've been doing a lot of playing with Sable, giving her lots of exercise with a flirt pole, and teaching her to walk politely.
+I did a lot of playing with Sable, giving her lots of exercise with a flirt pole, and teaching her to walk politely.